-Over time I have worked as a webmaster, author and editor, a teacher and speaker, adviser and project organiser.
-I also do humanitarian work in Palestine, with which I'm deeply involved.
+Over time I have worked as a webmaster, author and editor, teacher and speaker, adviser and project organiser.
+I've also done humanitarian work in Palestine and various other places.

-I lived in Glastonbury in southwest England 1980-2008 and was prominent in community life there.
+I lived in Glastonbury in southwest England 1980-2008 and was prominent in community life and developments there.

-I now live in West Penwith, in the far west of Cornwall, and also am fond of Greece, Sweden and Palestine, as kind of second home-places.
+I now live in West Penwith in the far west of Cornwall, and also am fond of Greece, Sweden and Palestine, as kind of second home-places.

 Blessed with four grown up children and seven grandchildren in two different countries - UK and Sweden.

-Born a left-handed Virgo in 1950, I'm a 1960s veteran (Liverpool and LSE), with a rather long track-record.
-Best valued for my positive and original insights and my knowledge and understanding of historical, geopolitical and spiritual issues.
+Born a Virgo in 1950, I'm a 1960s veteran (raised in Liverpool, university at LSE), with a rather long track-record.
+Valued for my positive and original insights and a big-picture knowledge and understanding of historical, geopolitical and spiritual issues.
 Nowadays looked on as a broad-spectrum thinker and seer.

 I have run bookstores, crafted lots of words, books and websites; campaigned for home-birth, peace, ecological and community issues; created three innovative social-educational projects; taught endless classes and workshops; spoken from many stages and counselled thousands of people.
 Learned lots from people and life too.